newbie2019-hub/job-search/README.md

 ### Vue Directives

 - v-bind allows us to bind the attributes and a colon (:) is a shorthand for v-bind
+  - allows to pass in dynamic prop value (not a string because props are evaluated as string)
 - key attribute is a unique identifier for vue to keep track of the elements
 - v-if directive conditionally renders a chunk of HTML or a Vue component
 - v-else directive renders a chunk of HTML if the v-if directive evaluates to false